nicholasyager/overgrown-to-thriving/presentation.md

 <!--
 I'm Nicholas Yager!
-I'm a Principal Analytics Engineer at HusSpot and today I'm going to talk with you about gardens.
+I'm a Principal Analytics Engineer at HusSpot and today I'm going to talk with you about dbt projects and gardens.
 -->

 ---